brazilian-utils/brutils-python/README_EN.md

 ### remove_symbols_license_plate

-Removes the dash ("-") formatting symbol from a license plate number and returns only the number.
-Purposefully doesn't remove other symbols.
+Removes the dash (-) symbol from a license plate string.

+Args:
+  * license_plate_number (str): A license plate number containing symbols to be removed.

+Returns:
+  * str: The license plate number with the specified symbols removed.

+Example:

 ```python
 from brutils import remove_symbols_license_plate